In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Pre-requisite for .NET Core Interview

-If you are preparing for .NET Core interview, then we assume that you have experience in C# coding and you are confident with the object-oriented concepts.
+If you are preparing for a .NET Core interview, then we assume that you have experience in C# coding and you are confident with the object-oriented concepts.
 If yes, then you are good to go.

 Most Important ASP.Net Core Interview Questions and Answers